Pochettino won’t do any favours for Spurs stars | Malay Mail

 However, Pochettino insists he doesn’t owe anybody a favour when it comes to team selection.

-“I am only going to decide to try and provide the best players that are in my head to play,” he told reporters ahead of Sunday’s clash with Newcastle.
+“I am only going to decide to try and provide the best players that are in my head to play,” he told reporters ahead of tomorrow's clash with Newcastle.

 “If I don’t play someone it is because I believe there is another in my opinion that is better.
 This is very clear.